 - Hydrolyzed Soy (or Vegetable) Protein: Soy flour is again subjected to alkalines and acids to isolate the amino acids and peptides.
 This extraction and isolation process also releases glutamate and aspartate, better know as the excitotoxin MSG (monosodium glutamate).
 MSG consumption can cause shortness of breath, chest pain, burning sensations in the neck, face and arms, headache, nausea and a number of other symptoms collectively known as “Chinese Restaurant Syndrome, in reference to the large amounts of MSG used in Chinese food.

 - Soybean Oil: Although soybean oil does contain some beneficial fatty acids, the processing methods destroy much of it.
-In addition, soybeans contain copious amounts of lipoxygenase, an enzyme which causes rapid oxidation of oils.
+In addition, soybeans contain copious amounts of lipoxygenase, an enzyme that causes rapid oxidation of oils.
 In short, soybean oil spoils or goes rancid very quickly.
 Rancid oils are very dangerous when consumed, causing cellular and DNA damage and promoting inflammation.
-You’ll find soybean oil in most margarines, shortening, mayonnaise, salad dressings, vegetable oil, fast food French fries, baked goods and other processed foods.
+You’ll find soybean oil in most margarine, shortening, mayonnaise, salad dressings, vegetable oil, fast-food French fries, baked goods, and other processed foods.